 US Assistant Attorney General for National Security, John Demers

 AAG John Demers with IFPC2021 Chair Stephen Rae

 The 2nd International Fraud Prevention Conference will attract professionals from around the world involved in identifying, detecting and preventing corporate fraud.
 This event offers you the opportunity to connect with decision makers and influencers in the anti-fraud world.
 There are a variety of exhibition and sponsorship options to achieve your sales and marketing goals.

 500+ C-suite executives across banking, insurance, government services, technology, utilities and law enforcement.
 These attendees represent a diverse group of fraud prevention, detection and investigation roles.

 For information on sponsoring or exhibiting, please email firstname.lastname@example.org or call +353 1 672 5939.

 For early registration or further information please email email@example.com

-Alternatively you may go directly to the Event Page to register or avail of our contact form.
+Alternatively you may go directly to the Event Page to register.

 Click here for CPD information.